oam-dev/rudr/docs/setup/install.md

     curl -LO "https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/darwin/amd64/kubectl"
     ```

-2. Install `helm`.
+2. Install `Helm 3`.
 The below is copied directly from the [Helm installation guide](https://helm.sh/docs/using_helm/#installing-helm).

-    1. Download your desired version
+    1. Download your desired version of [Helm 3 from the releases page](https://github.com/helm/helm/releases)
-    2. Unpack it (`tar -zxvf helm-v2.0.0-linux-amd64.tgz`)
+    2. Unpack it (`tar -zxvf helm-v3.0.0-beta.3-darwin-amd64.tar.gz`)
-    3. Find the helm binary in the unpacked directory, and move it to its desired destination (`mv linux-amd64/helm /usr/local/bin/helm`)
+    3. Find the helm binary in the unpacked directory, and move it to its desired destination (`mv macos-amd64/helm /usr/local/bin/helm`)
     4. From there, you should be able to run the client: helm help.

 3. As of this writing, the supported versions of Kubernetes are 1.15 and 1.16.

-## Installing Using Helm 3

-- Installing the Scylla controller and CRDs
-- Installing add-ons to fulfill Hydra traits (examples: ingress, autoscaler)

-Both parts are covered in this document.

 ### Installing a Compatible Version of Kubernetes on AKS